 The growth of Milton

-By 1875, the township of Milton was taking off and providing the district’s residents with banking services, blacksmiths, builders, general stores, Post Office, a bakery, three hotels and four churches – Roman Catholic, Church of England, Congrational, and Wesleyan/Methodist.The Milton RC Church was not built then but there was on at Yatte Yattah.
+With many farms established around the Settlement, by 1875, the township of Milton was taking off and providing the district’s residents with banking services, blacksmiths, builders, general stores, Post Office, a bakery, three hotels and four churches – Roman Catholic, Church of England, Congregational, and Wesleyan/Methodist..
+This historic township, established in 1860, had become the commercial centre for the entire district by 1875.

 Death of Susan Murray

 Charles Murray’s s widow, Susan (Susanna’ on her death certificate) survived her husband and lived for a further five years.
 She was probably living, towards the end of her life, with her second son Phillip and daughter-in-law Rosina.
 She died at ‘the residence of her son Philip Murray, Armstrong’s Forest, near Ulladulla’ – on 9th May 1877 of ‘decay of nature’.
 She was buried on May 11th at the ‘Roman Catholic Cemetery, Armstrong’s Forest, Avondale, Ulladulla’.
 The burial witnesses were her son Charles Murray and nephew Charles McLean.
 Place of marriage was given as ‘Kesh County Fermanagh, Ireland’.
 Children of marriage – Living: James 53, Philip 51, Ellen 48, Charles 46, Margaret 44; Deceased: Mary (died aged 31 years).

 As the Armstrong’s Forest / Yatte Yattah cemetery, where Charles and Susan Murray were buried, no longer exists, and their headstone has disappeared, a plaque has been affixed to his son James’ Headstone at the Murray family cemetery on the Rissmore Conjola property where James’ descendants still reside in 2014.